andy1197/sjsucsguide/guide.md

 #### US123
 US123 is the shorthand for three requirements: US1, US2, and US3.
+* Area D and US123 are almost always covered at the same time.
+* Courses taken at community colleges can cover US123.
+* If, by some stroke of (bad) luck, you’ve covered US12 but not 3 (this happened to me when I had APUSH and AP Government credit), you can try your hand at the [US3 Waiver Exam](https://www.sjsu.edu/testing/index.php?utm_source=testing&utm_medium=301&utm_campaign=testing-redesign).
+I can vouch for its difficulty having taken it myself.

-All three requirements can be covered by taking HIST 15 (Essentials of U.S. History) and POLS 15 (Essentials of U.S. & California Government).
+All three requirements can be covered by taking HIST 15 (Essentials of U.S. History) and POLS 15 (Essentials of U.S. & California Government). **This is the most common route**.
 * HIST 15 covers US1, Area D
 * POLS 15 covers US2, US3, Area D
 * Taking these two classes also satisfies the 6-unit Area D requirement.